imlakshay08/imlakshay08/README.md

 <h1 align="center">Hey 👋, I'm Lakshay</h1>
 <p>
 - 🌱 I am a student, pursuing Bachelor of Technology in Computer Science Engineering.

 - 🥅 Currently, focusing on full stack development and open source.

 - 👯 Open to contributing and collaborating on projects and creative ideas.

-- ⚡ I'm  a tech enthusiast, penetration tester.
+- ⚡ I'm  a tech enthusiast, penetration tester and a passionate learner.

 - 📫 Exploring more fields in computer science domain as well.